Mattazzo/Research-Track-1---Final-Assignment/README.md

 ### System limitations and possible improvements
 **Limitations**:
-	- Sometimes the map can change position during robot motion, this obviously creates problem for robot localization
+	- Sometimes the map can change position during robot motion, this obviously creates problem for robot localization. <br>
-	- Sometimes the input is not detected, so when you press a number and it he acquires a null character
+	- Sometimes the input is not detected, so when you press a number and it he acquires a null character. <br>
-	- Sometimes it seems that Docker change scheduling order of my scripts unreasonably (so in very rarely cases input for commands overlaps input for target)
+	- Sometimes it seems that Docker change scheduling order of my scripts unreasonably (so in very rarely cases input for commands overlaps input for target).<br>

 I think that these are problems related to Docker execution on my PC, but I cannot be sure of this.

 **Possible improvements**:
-	- There is a print about laser scanner, probably due to move base nodes, I would delete it to have a cleaner output on the terminal.
+	- There is a print about laser scanner, probably due to move base nodes, I would delete it to have a cleaner output on the terminal.<br>
-	- Find a more efficent recovery behavior for bug0 instead of the timer.
+	- Find a more efficent recovery behavior for bug0 instead of the timer.<br>
-	- Print robot position or distance from the target when robot is moving.
+	- Print robot position or distance from the target when robot is moving.<br>